Halton Region

 Home Inspection in Oakville

 After fifteen years of inspecting homes across Ontario, I've found that Oakville presents a particularly interesting mix of housing stock that reflects the town's growth patterns over the past three decades.
 With the typical home here being 32 years old, I'm regularly examining properties built during the late 1980s and early 1990s boom when Oakville transformed from a small lakeside community into a major suburban centre.
-This era brought quality construction overall, but also specific challenges that today's buyers need to understand before they commit to what's often a significant investment—currently averaging $1,794,772 in our market.
+This era brought quality construction overall, but also specific challenges that today's buyers need to understand before they commit to what's often a significant investment—currently averaging the current average price in our market.

 The housing landscape I inspect daily tells the story of Oakville's evolution.
 With 76.2% of homes being freehold properties and 23.8% condominiums, I spend most of my time in detached houses throughout neighbourhoods like Central Oakville, Bronte, and College Park.
 What makes my job particularly interesting here is the contrast between the 11.3% of homes that are new builds—mainly concentrated in developments near Bronte Creek—and the small but significant 1.2% of pre-1926 properties scattered through the older sections of town.
 Each era brings its own inspection considerations, from modern building envelope concerns in newer construction to the heritage-specific issues I encounter in those century-old homes.